anoma/nspec/docs/arch/node/engines/encryption.juvix.md

 relationships.
 This mode enables scenarios where data should be accessible not just to the direct recipient, but also to other identities with approved access rights.

+??? info "On spawning"

     The engine is spawned by the system when encryption services are needed and operates statelessly except when handling reads-for queries.
-For reads-for cases, it maintains a temporary queue of pending encryption requests while waiting for relationship evidence.
+    For reads-for cases,
+    it maintains a temporary queue of pending encryption requests while waiting for relationship evidence.

 ## Engine components